 The difference between these two types of button cell is not only in the chemical composition, but also in the nominal voltage and the charge:

 Now which is the better choice?
 ML or LIR?
-In most cases, this is the ML button cell, as it has a higher energy density than the LIR variant and therefore "lasts" longer.
-However, both types cannot keep up with the runtime of a single-use CR button cell, which can deliver almost three times as much energy as an ML button cell.
+In most cases, this is probably the ML button cell, as it has a higher energy density than the LIR variant and thus “lasts” longer.
+However, both types cannot match the runtime of a disposable CR button cell, which can deliver almost three times as much energy as an ML button cell.

 I was recently asked whether you could use 2032x a CR2 button cell instead of a CR2016.
 The dimensions are then identical and it would fit into the corresponding device, but you would have connected two 3,0 volt batteries in series, resulting in a total voltage of 6,0 volts.
 This is twice as high as the voltage that the device actually expects and one can assume that the calculator or the remote control - or whatever device it is - will be permanently damaged.
 In short: the probability is very high that you will break the device with it.
 So: 2x CR2016 ≠ CR2032 !!!

 Today I got a trick from my reader Helmut on how you can help yourself when a CR2032 is necessary, but you only have a CR2016 or a CR2025 available.
 It's the same if you need a CR2025 but only have a CR2016 on hand.

 The only problem here is the lack of height, which prevents the flatter model from being used.
 In terms of tension, there would be no problem.

 To compensate for the missing height, you can make a small ball out of aluminum foil and insert this into the device with the flatter button cell.
 It is important, however, that the ball does not slip towards the edge, otherwise there is a risk of a short circuit.
 And you should always only press the aluminum ball on the top of the button cell, since no contact with the other pole is possible on the top.